Gallogeta/MCS/index.md

 working and giving high quality work to my employers or clients.
 I accept criticism and can improve in a short time.
 I have logical critical thinking and never bring emotions to workplace.
 I like to talk with people about AI and cyber security.
-Also I am proficient in singing opera and using AI in my daily life.
-(Not talking about ChatGPT) :) .
+Also I am proficient in singing opera and using AI in my daily life.  :) .

 I am passionate Linux sysadmin.
 I have managed Linux servers and riced the f* out of Linux distros.
 I have build custom firewall rules for server to block unwanted handshakes and scans from internet.
 Built system security alert system up.
 Hosted websites multiple times through Apache, gnix, Wordpress.
-Used ssh and or filezilla.
+Used ssh, sftp, ftp protocols.
 Hooked sites and made correctly fake QR codes.
 Bash coding and Python coding is cool.
 I have build penetration lab in my VM.
 Built up VM system so that my Kali can penetrate multiple servers in VM.

 I currently am getting Linux Administrator and Ansible certificate from  Red Hat Academy.
-Building also chatbot web application in React and hosting server in Linode.
+Building also chatbot web application in React and hosting server: building media server.
 I use debloating software, that I wrote for Windows.
 I am quite good of detecting fraud , phishing and scams.
 Also I am building a website for a company.
 And Firewall rule *.py for server to be invisible bots and hacks.
+I iniw these are all rookie stuff but you have to start somewhere.